A century of abstract photography, plus four other photo shows worth checking out

 © Peter van Agtmael / Magnum Photos

-Documentary photographer Peter van Agtmael focuses on the post-9/11 both at home and abroad through 128 photographs taken between 2006 and 2021 in Look at the USA.
+Documentary photographer Peter van Agtmael focuses on the post-9/11 United States both at home and abroad through 128 photographs taken between 2006 and 2021 in Look at the USA.
 The exhibition examines the domestic consequences of the wars in the Middle East, the rise of nationalism and militarism, as well as social issues related to race and class.
-The images are accompanied by text that explains van Agtmael’s motivations and thoughts as he made these
+The images are accompanied by text that explains van Agtmael’s motivations and thoughts as he made these pictures.

 Where: Bronx Documentary Center in New York